rgwood/MinimalWebView/README.md

 ## Async / Await

 MinimalWebView creates a custom [`SynchronizationContext`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.synchronizationcontext?view=net-5.0) to help with `async` functions.
-You can `await` WebView2 events and be confident that the continuation will run on the UI thread.
+You can `await` WebView2 events and the async continuation will run on the UI thread.

 ## Dependencies